What is Cocaine?

 Cocaine is extracted from the leaves of the coca plant from South America.
 It is a potent brain stimulant and powerfully addictive.

-It is known by many names including Snow, White Stuff, Fairy Dust, Crack, Rock, Charlie, Freebase, Cheech, Coke, Chico, Snifter, Big C, Blow, Flake, Lady, and Nose Candy.
+It is known as Snow, White Stuff, Fairy Dust, Crack, Rock, Charlie, Freebase, Cheech, Coke, Chico, Snifter, Big C, Blow, Flake, Lady, and Nose Candy.

 Although health care providers use it for valid medical purposes, such as local anesthesia for some surgeries, cocaine for recreation, is an illegal drug.